Blocus-org/.github/profile/README.md

 - You can freely transfer your repositories ownership to the organisation, buit it will always remain your work.
 No labelling, sublicencing, etc, just love for conding and sharing it.

 ## How to join?
 - Just ask!
-It will be accepted. (send Github username to blocus-org@proton.me or open a discussion in any of our repos containing your demand!)
+It will be accepted. (send Github username to blocus-org@proton.me or open a discussion containing your demand in any of our repos!)